 After seeing the success of Private label printing, we started to generate our own line of patterns.
-Being in Detroit has shaped our design language and patterns in ways that we felt were unique to our part of the country and worth exporting to the rest of the nation and the world.
+Being in Detroit has shaped our design language and patterns in ways that we felt were unique to our part of the country, and worth exporting to the rest of the nation and the world.
 With the addition of our online custom color tool, we started The Detroit Wallpaper Company in 2012 strictly devoted to our patterns and colors and their customization.
-In a few short years we have risen in the interior design community to become a very active member of this thriving industry.
+In a few short years, we have risen in the interior design community to become a very active member of this thriving industry.
 Our passion has served us well.
-Even though we are by comparison still a small company compared to the giants in the wallpaper industry we have been able to carve out our place and are here to stay.
+Even though we are still a small company compared to the giants in the wallpaper industry we have been able to carve out our place and are here to stay.

 Product With Purpose

 The largest component of our wallpaper is, as you guessed, the paper.
 The paper ground that we print most of our residential products on is a PVC free paper that is sourced here in the US.
-The wood pulp is comprised of 10% post consumer waste and the rest of the pulp comes from FSC certified forestry practices.
+The wood pulp is comprised of 10% post consumer waste, and the rest of the pulp comes from FSC certified forestry practices.
 'FSC' stands for Forest Stewardship Council, an organization that works to promote the practice of sustainable forestry worldwide.
 The Forest Stewardship Council sets standards for forest products, independently certifies that these standards have been met, and bestows their labels upon the products that qualify.
-FSC certification gives customers the option to choose forest products like paper and wood that have been sourced in an environmentally-friendly, socially responsible and economically viable manner.
+FSC certification gives customers the option to choose forest products like paper and wood that have been sourced in an environmentally-friendly, socially responsible, and economically viable manner.

-Our ecosystem doesn’t stop at our property lines and we are committed to do whatever we can to help heal the planet.
+Our ecosystem doesn’t stop at our property lines, and we are committed to do whatever we can to help heal the planet.

 Detroit has long been a bastion of design and artistic expression.
-Certainly the most well known facet of Detroit design relates to the auto industry.
-The automakers have provided a haven for designers to spread their creative wings and influence how Americans move.
+Certainly, the most well known facet of Detroit design relates to the auto industry.
+The automakers have provided a haven for designers to spread their creative wings, and influence how Americans move.
 But today, an exciting renaissance of Detroit design doesn’t impact the way we move, but how we rest, and enjoy the sanctuary of our homes.

 There is an evolving cornucopia of Detroit-area based designers and makers creating home goods, enabling the consumer in the know to design every aspect of their abode with products from the Motor City.